 We also share tips on buying your first property to help boost your chances of success from the start.

-It’s great to get tips and motivation from other real estate investors and financial advisors on YouTube.
+When you’re first getting ready to invest in real estate as a beginner, it’s great to get motivation and tips from other real estate investors and financial advisors on YouTube.

 If you want to make the leap from fan to actual investor, though, you’ll want to take some time to learn more about real estate investing so that you’re fully prepared before you spend your hard-earned money.